SimVascular/vascularmodel/md_docs/documentation/readme.md

 Still have questions?
 Check out the <a href="FAQs.html">FAQs</a> page.

-Let us know what functions you would like to see in the Vascular Model Respository by <a href="contacts.html" target="_blank">contacting us.</a>
+Let us know what functions you would like to see in the Vascular Model Repository by <a href="contacts.html" target="_blank">contacting us.</a>